opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/how_can_i_check_whether_the_network_communication_is_normal_between_two_ecss_equipped_with_an_infiniband_nic_driver.rst

          **Figure 1** Normal network communication

-      -  If the terminal display is shown in Figure 1, the network communication between the two InfiniBand ECSs is normal.
+      -  If the terminal display is shown in :ref:`Figure 1 <en-us_topic_0058747426__fig13564645028>`, the network communication between the two InfiniBand ECSs is normal.
       -  If the InfiniBand network is inaccessible, contact customer service for technical support.